 Ambridge Borough Building, 600 11th Street, Ambrdige, PA 15003

 Costs for tire & wheel disposal:

-$5 each for any of the above if on rims.
+$5 each for the above if on rim.

 $20 per skid steer tire.
-No rims, please.
+No rims accepted.

 $75 per farm tractor rear tire over 150 lbs.